All relationships take work, but coming up with long-distance date ideas for you and your partner is a whole other ball game.

 If you need some ideas for how to spend time together, apart, we've compiled some of the best (and easiest) long-distance date night ideas to try with your LDR partner.

 Paint each other’s portraits.
 Don’t worry, you won’t need any artistic talent for this long-distance date night idea.
 All you need is some supplies and a photo of your partner.
 Jump on a video call and set a timer, then when the time runs out show each other your masterpiece and see who’s the better painter.
-You can even mail each other’s portraits as a keepsake.
+You can even mail your loved one the other’s portraits as a keepsake.

 Have a game night.
 Just because you’re not in the same room doesn’t mean you can’t enjoy an old-fashioned games night.
-Do a puzzle together while chatting about your day, or go for a classic like Pictionary or Charades.
+Do a puzzle together while chatting about your day, or go for a classic board game like Pictionary, Scrabble, or Charades.

 Do a virtual escape room.
 Did you know you can do escape rooms online?
-Whether this is your first escape room or you’re both already avid fans, you can keep the good times going virtually.
+Whether this is your first escape room or you’re both already avid fans, you can keep the good times going in real-time.

-Join an online wine tasting class.
-Online wine pairing classes let you enjoy the refined elegance of a wine tasting experience from the comfort of your own home.
-Either choose a private session with a sommelier or join a group, and at the end of the date, you can pick your favorite wine to enjoy together the next time you’re reunited.
+Join an online wine-tasting class.
+Online wine pairing classes let you enjoy the refined elegance of a wine-tasting experience from the comfort of your own home.
+Either choose a private session with a sommelier or join a group, and at the end of the date, you can pick your favorite wine to enjoy with your significant other the next time you’re reunited.

 Do an online workout together.
 Couples who sweat together, stay together — but you don’t need to be in the same gym.
 Pick one of the many workouts on YouTube or sign up for an online fitness class membership to do together.

 Have a movie night.
-Sometimes, nothing beats a good movie binge.
-Make a list of all the movies you want to watch together, call each other up, and press play at the same time.
-It’s the remote version of “Netlix and chill.”
+Sometimes, nothing beats a good binge-watch.
+Make a list of all the movies or tv shows you want to watch together, call each other up, and press play at the same time.
+It’s the remote version of “Netflix and Chill.”

 Send each other care packages.
 Ok, so this isn’t technically a date idea but it’s a great idea to show each other you care, especially if you’re living on opposite sides of the world and it’s difficult to find a time when you’re both free (or awake).
 Create and send each other a care package with all of your partner’s favorite things, plus some goodies from your city.

 Play online trivia.
-The internet is packed with online trivia quizzes and challenges.
+The internet is packed with online games, trivia quizzes, and challenges.
 Test your general knowledge and see how well you work together under pressure.
 What better way to test if you'd make a good team?